wavesjs/waves-ui/README.md

 ```

 ## DataView
-A data view tells us how to access and manipulate the data.
+If your data doesn't match the spected structure you can pass in a dataView that lets the visualizer how to access and manipulate the data.

 ```js
 // Sample dataView tells us how to access the data var view = {